 Preparing Your Vase

-When I'm dealing with glass or ceramic surfaces, I wash them with warm, soapy water and then rinse thoroughly.
+When I’m dealing with glass or ceramic surfaces, I wash them with warm, soapy water and then rinse thoroughly (here’s an article on removing labels).
 Then I let them dry.
-I also wash my hands before working with them so that I don't get oily fingerprints all over the surface.
+I also wash my hands before working with them so that I don’t get oily fingerprints all over the surface.

 DIY Vase – Paint to Use